apache/arrow/docs/source/developers/continuous_integration/docker.rst

-Most of our Linux based Continuous Integration tasks are decoupled from public CI services using `Docker <https://docs.docker.com/>`_ and `docker compose <https://docs.docker.com/compose/>`_.
+Most of our Linux based Continuous Integration tasks are decoupled from public CI services using `Docker <https://docs.docker.com/>`_ and `Docker Compose <https://docs.docker.com/compose/>`_.
 Keeping the CI configuration minimal makes local reproducibility possible.

 Usage
 -----

-There are multiple ways to execute the docker based builds.
+There are multiple ways to execute the Docker based builds.
 The recommended way is to use the :ref:`Archery <archery>` tool:

 Examples